Santoshrawal1125/SchoolManagementSystem/README.md

 ## API Documentation (Swagger UI)

+For the easiness of testing i have made short urls which are accesed from who is logged in like schooladmin if logged in can acess its schools data so they might not be clear soe please have a  good look.

 This project also includes **Swagger UI** for interactive API documentation and testing.

 - After running the development server (`python manage.py runserver`), open your browser and visit: